feizc/NAIC/README.md

-# UniCap: A Unified Perspective of Image Caption Generation
+# Non-autoregressive Image Caption Generation

-We aim to unify different image caption decoding stratgy with mask operation.
+This reporsitory includes the implementation of different varants of non-autoregressive image captioning models.